Vine leaves stuffed with rice and herbs. A Greek specialty!

 - When your filling is all used up, if you still have vine leaves left over, you can freeze them for future use by rolling them tightly together and wrapping them in plastic wrap (see Helpful Hints above).
 Place them in a freezer bag and when you are ready to use them, defrost them overnight in the refrigerator.

 - Take a pot which is large enough to hold your dolmades.
-Add 3 tablespoons olive oil to the bottom of the pot and line it with vine leaves (if you have any which are torn, this is a good place to use them).
+Add 3 tablespoons olive oil to the bottom of the pot and line it with vine leaves (if you have any which are torn, this is a good place to use them).3 tbsp (45 mL) Greek olive oil

 - Place your dolmades in the pot, arranging them so that they are snug.
 You will layer them one on top of the other.
-Sprinkle with 1/4 teaspoon (1 ml) salt.
+Sprinkle with 1/4 teaspoon salt.1/4 teaspoon salt

 - Boil enough water in a separate pot or kettle.
 As soon as the water has boiled, pour it into your pot with the dolmades.
-You will need enough boiling water so that the dolmades are completely covered.
+You will need enough boiling water so that the dolmades are completely, and just barely, covered.

 - Take a heat-proof plate, which is slightly smaller than the circumference of your pot, and lay the plate on top of the dolmades.
 Cover the pot with a lid and bring to a boil.
-When the water has come to a boil, lower the heat and cook for approximately 1 hour and 15 minutes.
+When the water has come to a boil, lower the heat to a medium low and cook for approximately 1 hour and 15 minutes.

 - Periodically check on your dolmades to ensure that they are still covered with water.
 If they are not, boil some more water in a kettle, and add to the pot to cover the dolmades.